 Best Practices for Following Up After an Event

-Plan Ahead—The most simple step is to think about how you will follow up with clients before your event even occurs!
+The most simple step is to think about how you will follow up with clients before your event even occurs!
 You don’t want to be scrambling to get in touch because if you do a sloppy job, it will seem insincere.
 The easiest way to do this is to curate your invite list so you know who you’re thanking.
 In addition, as Kapow’s Director of Business Development Dave Chookaszian states, the more prep work you’re willing to put in, the easier following up becomes.

-Set A Schedule—Your follow-up process shouldn’t take more than a week.
+Your follow-up process shouldn’t take more than a week.
 Getting in touch with your clients 2-3 days after your event is ideal, but any contact within a week is great.
 Setting a schedule can work wonders on your ability to do this, as will making sure you have a system in place for following up with attendees, no-shows and non-responders.

-Thank You’s—Send out thank you letters; emails are ideal, especially with new and prospective clients—because you’ll then have their email for later use!
+Send out thank you letters.
+Emails are ideal, especially with new and prospective clients, because you’ll then have their email for later use!
 But for a small event with top clients and the vendors who helped you at the event, a physical note or card is a tangible representation of your appreciation that is much more meaningful.
 In addition, you’ll have an easier time curating VIPs if you clue in your stakeholders into your planning process.
 They’ll have valuable insight about who you should really turn the charm on for and what talking points will go far.

 For those clients that you actually speak to during your follow-up, be sure to bring up specific conversations or things that happened during the event.
-These personal connections will prove that you care about your clients, and more importantly, keep them happy.
+These personal connections will prove that you care about your clients, and more importantly, can keep them happy.
 As always, the more research you do prior to your event, the easier these personal touches will be to make.

 UNIQUE EVENT IDEAS.
 REAL-TIME BOOKING.